 Caroline Shepard is old enough to have seen some things, and young enough to still be curious.
 Born and raised in New York City, they received a BA from Sarah Lawrence College under Joel Sternfeld and Gregory Crewdson, and an MFA at the School of Visual Arts, under Collier Schorr, Sophie Calle and Sarah Charlesworth - all of whom continue to influence.
-Artist, writer, professor, activist, crativ catalyst, with a practice ranging from visual art to written word, photography, installation, and interventions in public space.
 Their work has been published and exhibited worldwide.
 They are currently living in Berlin.